AlaskaAirlines/AuroDesignTokens/README.md

 Within the project's `src/` dir are the various token values stored in `.json` format.

 Only these source files are included in the npm build for project reference.
-Example pipelines and documentation are not.
+Example pipelines and documentation are **not**.

 ### The example/ dir

-Contained within the `example/` directory are example Sass and `config.json` files that illustrate how the Orion Design Tokens can be included with a production project.
+Contained within the `example/` directory is an example `style.scss` and `config.json` files that illustrate how the Orion Design Tokens can be included with a production project.

+### Example config.json file

+Contained with the `example/` dir is an example `config.json` file.
+This fill will output multiple production consumable assets, but you will not use ALL of them on any one project.
+Examples for the following platforms are currently exemplified and supported:

+1. CSS
+1. Sass
+1. Android
+1. iOS
+1. Sketch (specifically color palette generation)

 ### The gulpfile